 Whether you speak of an experience level or a service level depends on whether your focus is user experience or SLAs, but you configure both through the same XLM UI.
 What this section says about experience levels applies equally to service levels.

-You can define experience levels for many forms of data, including:
+You can define experience levels for any kind of data that meets the following criteria:

 XLM aggregates the results of reporting jobs into weekly or monthly periods, according to your choice of Compliance Period settings, including Time Zone.